Castelnuovo-Mumford regularity and Ratliff-Rush closure: Introduction

-Now one may ask whether $s^*(I)$ can be used to estimate $\reg R(I)$.
-If $A$ is a two-dimensional Buchsbaum local ring with $\depth A > 0$ (e.~g. if $A$ is Cohen-Macaulay) and $I$ is an $\mm$-primary ideal, which is not a parameter ideal, we show that
+On the other hand, we can characterize $\reg R(I)$ in terms of $s^*(I)$ if $I$ is an $\mm$-primary ideal, which is not a parameter ideal, in a two-dimensional regular local ring.
+In fact, we show that

 where $J$ is an arbitrary minimal reduction of $I$ and $r_J(I)$ denotes the reduction number of $I$ with respect to $J$.
-As an application we give a negative answer to a question of Rossi and Swanson \cite[Section 4]{RS} which asks whether $s^*(I) \le r_J(I)$ always holds.
-In fact, if the answer were yes, this would imply $r_J(I) = \reg R(I)$ independent of the choice of $J$.
-However, Huckaba \cite{Huc} already showed that $r_J(I)$ may depends on the choice of $J$.

-Our interest in Buchsbaum rings comes from the fact that the conjecture of Eisenbud and Ulrich is not true if one does not put further assumption on the standard graded algebra $A$.
-We shall see that if the conjecture were true for factor rings of $A$, then $A$ must be a Buchsbaum ring.
-If $A$ is an one-dimensional Buchsbaum ring, we will show that $\reg R(I) = \reg F(I)$ always holds.
-If $A$ is a two-dimensional Buchsbaum ring with $\depth A > 0$ and $I$ is not a parameter ideal, we show that
+The first formula has interesting consequences on the invariance of the reduction number, while the last formula gives {\em an effective tool for the computation of $\reg R(I)$}.
+Rossi and Swanson in \cite[Section 4]{RS} asked whether $s^*(I) \le r_J(I)$ holds in general.
+Using Huckaba's example on the non-invariance of the reduction number \cite{Huc} we give a negative answer to this question.